RedisLabs/redislabs-docs/content/rv/api/how-to/create-and-manage-cloud-accounts.md

 When the status changes from `processing-in-progress` to `processing-completed` (or `processing-error`), this step prints the `response`, including the `resourceId`.
-In this case the `resourceId` is a Cloud account ID.
+In this case the `resourceId` is a cloud account ID.

 If the processing phase completed successfully, the cloud account is visible in the [Redis Labs management site](https://app.redislabs.com) in the `pending` status.